ManpreetSingh2609/-ManpreetSingh2609/README.md

 ## 👯 Open to Collaboration

 - **Collaborative Opportunities:**
-  - Open to collaborative opportunities in web development, artificial intelligence, and cloud technologies.
+  - Open to collaborative opportunities in Web development, Artificial intelligence and Competitve Coding.
 Interested in working alongside like-minded professionals to create impactful and innovative solutions.

 ## 🤔 Seeking Assistance